ghimiredhikura/PyramidBox/README.md

 This repo implements PyramidBox with pytorch
 The paper [PyramidBox](https://arxiv.org/abs/1803.07737) is based on VGG16.
 But this repo is based on resnet50.

-Here, I implements data-anchor-sampling, LFPN, max-in-out layer.

 The result on WIDER FACE Val set:

 AP Easy | AP Medium | AP Hard
 --------|-----------|---------
   95.3  |    94.3   |  89.0

-## My model is released now!

-You can download [model](https://pan.baidu.com/s/1tSys4yfvKEJVZcxTLzNbUw) from Baidu!

-With the model and test.py, you can get the same result on WIDER FACE Val set!

 ## Usage
 ### Prerequisites